leeyumsk/IRL-Subtitles/README.md

 <img src="/Media/OSHE_Logo_300PPI.png" width="250" >

 ## Current State
 The current state of the project is that there is no processing that is happening locally on the board, all the data is being streamed over to a computer to be processed and displayed.
 There are one ESP32-S3 wroom 1U that are being used to get audio and one ESP32-S3 eye that is acting as an AP, camera, and handling the data routing.
-This is a battery powered data colletion unit.
+This is a battery powered data collection unit.

 ## Project Structure
 The project consists of: